wp-media/wp-rocket-helpers/preload/wp-rocket-preload-sitemap-lock/README.md

 To be used with any setup where you want to:
 - limit the preload funcitonality to a specific set of URLs provided in a sitemap,
 - avoid URLs visited by users from being added into the cache table, and subsequently preloaded
+- Will clear your cache and empty your WP Rocket cache table upon activation and deactivation

 Last tested with:
 * WP Rocket 3.14.x